-2 Instructor information: How I make myself available to you
+3 Instructor information: How I make myself available to you

+Instructor Prof. Roberto Tron

+Office Room 301, 110 Cummington Mall.

+Email tron@bu.edu
-- Instructor Prof. Roberto Tron - Office Room 301, 110 Cummington Mall. - Email tron@bu.edu - Office hours You can also just stop by my office, but if you schedule an appointment I can guarantee that you will have enough time reserved for you.
-For best results, come together as small studying group; I enjoy a lot small group discussions. - Instructor \iff Students communication In addition to office hours and class, we will communicate using online platforms. - Blackboard I will use the class' Blackboard website to make announcements, to post material from the class and to post and collect assignments.
-Please let me know as soon as possible if you cannot find something.

-Discussion boards I will likely do not answer questions on the course's content or assignents through individual emails, unless they are personal in nature.
+- Office hours Office hours will be offered each week.
+The time will be arranged on the first day of lecture. - Instructor \iff Students communication In addition to office hours and class, we will communicate using online platforms. - Blackboard I will use the class' Blackboard website to make announcements, to post material from the class and to post and collect assignments.
+Please let me know as soon as possible if you cannot find something. - Discussion boards I will likely do not answer questions on the course's content or assignents through individual emails, unless they are personal in nature.
 Instead, you will have to ask your questions (anonymously, if you would like) on the Discussion boards on Blackboard, and I will answer there.
 In this way, every question will potentially benefit every student.

-3 Prerequisites: What you need to know already
+4 Prerequisites: What you need to know already

 A significant part of your evaluation (homework, final project) will involve coding for implementing and evaluating algorithms.
-This requires at least knowing how to plot 2-D/3-D functions, manipulating arrays and other data structures in addition to standard constructs (loops, functions, etc.) Matlab is the preferred language, but Python is also acceptable (I am less versed in the latter, so I won't be able to help you as much if you encounter problems, but you would at least get to teach me something).
+This requires at least knowing how to plot 2-D/3-D functions, manipulating arrays and other data structures in addition to standard constructs (loops, functions, etc.) The homework assignments will be offered in both Matlab and Python; as a caveat, the former is better supported (autograders are available for Matlab submissions but not for Python submissions), while the Python version is a new addition for this year.

-4 Course objectives: Why you should take this class
+5 Course objectives: Why you should take this class

-4.1 What you will know
+5.1 What you will know